AdobeDocs/workfront.en/help/quicksilver/maestro/manage-record-views.md

 You must create fields before you can display them in a view.

 You can add up to 500 fields (or columns) in a table view.
 Adding columns to a table view is identical to adding fields.
-For information, see [Create fields for Maestro records](../maestro/create-fields.md).
+For information, see [Create Maestro fields](../maestro/create-fields.md).

 ### Add rows {#add-rows}